Gotham2006/QB_Combine_Public/README.md

 Question How do combine metrics correlate to NFL Production for different positions?

 Gautham Dineshkumar
 I parsed through a 120 records to find QB's that had significant enough playing time to consider their PFF scores and then manually inserted all these values and cleaned the data.
-The folder called QB Combine contains all the parts that I did.
+The folder called QB Combine contains all the code that I did.
+I also did my part of the report and slides titled QB.

 Dataset
 The dataset used is in the QB_Combine_Data.csv.